 Once the Offer for Recommendation for Approval has been approved the Chair (or Hiring Manager) contacts the successful candidate to make a formal verbal offer of appointment.
-If there is further negotiation of a start date and salary, the Chair (or Hiring Manager) will need to advise Recruitment Services to prepare an updated offer of appointment.
+If there is further negotiation of a start date and salary, the Chair (or Hiring Manager) will need to advise the HR Business Partnering team to prepare an updated offer of appointment.

 The terms and conditions of the offer of appointment must be consistent with those advertised.

 Under no circumstances should a person commence working at the University without a signed and accepted offer of appointment.

 HR Business Partnering will make a formal on-line offer of appointment to the successful applicant together with necessary employment documentation.

 Non-appointment to a Position